simrenbasra/simys-blog/_posts/2026-01-07-simbot_part1.md

 #### **3. Evaluating the Chatbot**

 There are no easy quantitative metrics I can use to evaluate responses of the chatbots.
-Most likely will need to qualitative metrics like:
+Most likely will evaluate models by:

 - Asking the same questions to different chatbots